-If your Philips Sonicare AirFloss makes sucking or whistling sounds, you can often fix this yourself.
-Just follow these steps.
+If your Philips Sonicare AirFloss makes sucking or whistling sounds, you can often fix it yourself by using this troubleshoot.

 If the vent is blocked, you must clean it using the following steps:

 Use a piece of paper towel or a cotton swab.

 Moisten (not soak) the paper towel or cotton swab with water.

 Clean the vent by wiping along the inside edge of the reservoir opening, especially at the top of the opening closest to the nozzle end of the device.